Federal government supports projects for Veterans experiencing or at risk of homelessness

 - Services and Supports Stream – $72.9 million for rent supplements and wrap-around services such as counselling and treatment for substance use.

-- Capacity Building Stream – $6.2 million for research and improved data collection; and increasing capacity of organizations to deliver tailored programs.
+- Capacity Building Stream – $6.2 million for research and improved data collection and increasing the capacity of organizations to deliver tailored programs.

 - According to Census 2021, there are an estimated 461,240 Canadian Veterans.
 It is estimated there are about 2,600 Veterans experiencing homelessness.